 However, as already declared by the UK Information Commissioner, it is quite likely that UK data protection laws will be considered by the European Commission as providing an “adequate” level of protection to personal data.
-This means that the transfer of data to the UK would remain free as it already happens for many countries such as Canada, Switzerland and Israel.
+This means that the transfer of data to the UK would remain free as it already happens for many countries such as Canada, Switzerland, and Israel.

 Did you enter into the Binding Corporate Rules?

 The Binding Corporate Rules (BCRs) are under the current regime and the upcoming regime to be introduced by the GDPR one of the most efficient tools to manage data transfers outside of the EEA.
-In this respect, I noticed that the vast majority of companies (the list is available here) that adopted the BCRs had identified the UK Information Commissioner as lead authority.
+In this respect, I noticed that the vast majority of companies (the list is available here) that adopted the BCRs had identified the UK Information Commissioner as the lead authority.

-The approval of the BCRs requires also the approval by the data protection authorities of the other EU member states.
+The approval of the BCRs also requires the approval by the data protection authorities of the other EU member states.
 But it will be interesting to see the position that the European Commission will take on the matter.
-Companies might need to merely appoint a different lead authority or a new approval process shall be initiated?
-Does it mean that they will have also to move their headquarter?
+Companies might need to appoint a different lead authority merely, or a new approval process shall be initiated?
+Does it mean that they will also have to move their headquarter?

 Will you have to change your GDPR strategy?

-One of the important changes that will be introduced by the European Data Protection Regulation is the one-stop-shop rule.
+One of the critical changes that will be introduced by the European Data Protection Regulation is the one-stop-shop rule.
 You can read my blog post on the topic here.
 Essentially businesses will have to identify a data protection authority in their main establishment in the EEA that will act as “lead authority” in case of transnational disputes.